Helping to Fight Global Warming

 The Carbon Neutral Strategy Division works with each business unit and the Tokuyama Factory to establish and implement specific plans, including those related to the best energy mix.

-The basic policy for fulfilling our plan for reducing CO₂ emissions is to convert the Tokuyama Factory's captive power plants from coal to non-fossil fuels.
+The basic policy for fulfilling our plan for reducing CO₂ emissions is to convert the Tokuyama Factory's captive power generation facilities from coal to non-fossil fuels.
 In terms of non-fossil fuels, we will mainly use agricultural waste biomass, such as palm kernel shells (PKS).
 In February 2022, we obtained third-part certifications, including GGL* certification, in the conviction that PKS sourced from overseas must be traceable, environmentally friendly and legally compliant.
-We have decided to secure adequate supplies of PKS in fiscal 2022 and generate power from one of the Tokuyama Factory's four power plants using biomass mono-fired generation starting as early as fiscal 2023.
-We plan to decide the appropriate action for the remaining three power plants in light of the state of development of ammonia-firing technologies and other relevant considerations.

 *Stands for Green Gold Label certification, which was launched in 2002 and is the certification with the longest history.
 GGL is a specialized certification for biomass, which encompasses the manufacture, processing, transportation, and final use of sustainable biomass and ensures independent tracking and record keeping.
 As with RSB certification, it is a third-party certification recognized under the business planning guidelines of Japan's Agency for Natural Resources and Energy.

 We are also pursuing the establishment of production technology for black pellets, which are a semi-carbonized form of biomass that can be handled in the same manner as coal.
 Ultimately, we expect to be able to improve boiler efficiency and reduce facility modification, transport, and storage costs by switching from biomass to black pellets.
-We established a Biomass Commercialization Center to work on development of biomass fuels, within the New Business Center, which was set up in April 2022 independently from business units and the Research & Development Division to drive the startup of new businesses.
+Since fiscal year 2023, we have been working on the development of black pellets, which are biomass partially carbonized.
+To advance this initiative, we are constructing a pilot plant for fuel production within the Tokuyama Factory, scheduled for completion in October 2025.
+In line with the "Policy on Sustainable Forests" established in 2025, we aim to expand the range of usable fuel types and secure cost-effective and stable procurement of biomass fuels.

 Disclosures Based on TCFD Recommendations